Are Text to HTML Ratios Important?

 What is a Text to HTML Ratio?

 What is the Ideal HTML to Text Ratio?

 A good text to HTML ratio is anywhere from 25 to 70 percent.
 This percentage refers to the visible text ratio, as opposed to HTML elements, image tags and other non-visible information.
 You may notice that many high ranking websites in search results have visible text.
 This has become especially apparent since search engines, such as Google, released the Panda update which placed importance on content-driven sites.

 How Does it Affect SEO?

-The text to HTML ratio is not a direct ranking factor for search engines but there are many factors related to the ratio that indicate best SEO practices and thus may indirectly result in higher search rankings.
+While the text to HTML ratio is not a direct ranking factor for search engines, there are many factors related to the ratio that indicate best SEO practices and thus may indirectly affect search rankings.